 What is a Transverse Myelitis support group, and why should you join one?

 A support group is a collection of people with similar interests or experiences.
 A Transverse Myelitis support group will include people who have been diagnosed or have experience with dealing with the condition.

 Those treated for Transverse Myelitis may find that healthcare providers may not be able to give enough support emotionally.
 However, you may be able to receive this through support groups that include people who entirely relate to your condition.

 Being diagnosed with a rare condition such as Transverse Myelitis can be scary.
-However, there any many support groups where you can turn to for help and advice.
+However, there are many support groups you can turn to for help and advice.
 The Transverse Myelitis support groups listed may provide a sense of relief that you are not the only person dealing with this condition.

 Transverse Myelitis Folks (Blue Crew)

 Transverse Myelitis Folks (Blue Crew) is a Facebook support group with over 5,700 members at the time of writing.
 That makes this support group one of the biggest ones on the internet.

 This support group includes people with TM, Longitudinally Extensive Transverse Myelitis (LETM), and Acute Disseminated Encephalomyelitis (ADEM).
 Those with conditions such as Neuro Myelitis Optica (NMO), Lupus, Rheumatoid Arthritis, and other conditions are also welcome.
 Family members and caregivers who want to learn more about the conditions above are also encouraged to join.

 The Files section of this group is a compilation of professional advice, such as published case files and articles from experts in the medical field.
 The information here may be beneficial to living/recovering from Transverse Myelitis.
 However, it is essential that you do not take these as medical recommendations.